TopHatTeam/OpenDAW/README.md

 ### Why use a BSD Clause 3 license?

 This is suppose to be a blueprint for DAW developers.
 They can use this code freely without publicizing their work.
-This can be used for educational purposes, etc
+This can be used for educational purposes, etc.
+Also don't use my name to promote your custom DAW.
+That's jus not cool

 ### What are the features?